PeterSvay/topics_project/README.md

 Step 7: Once the motes are in position, click start on the simulation and allow it to run.
 Additionally, to provide a better observation of the network simulation, the 'view' menu can be opened to enable the display of radio traffic, node ID, etc.

 Step 8: To include a malcious mote which will act as a udp-client, add the malicious-udp-client-sinkhole.c and malicious-udp-client-sinkhole.h files into contiki/examples/ipv6/rpl-udp folder.
+Then replace the rpl-mhrof.c in the home/contiki/core/net/rpl folder with the modified version in this github.

-Follow steps 4-6 to include the malcious node in the simulation.
+Step 9: Follow steps 4-6 to include the malcious node in the simulation.
 The malicious will default as a normal node once the simulation is running.
 To activate the malicious node, right click the mote and click 'Click button on Z1' to initiate attack.

+Step 10: